Intermediate

 Code:

-# First, get the iSCSI initiator IQN (unique ID for this node)
+# Get the iSCSI initiator IQN (unique ID for this node)

 cat /etc/iscsi/initiatorname.iscsi